Bosnia and Herzegovina

 Note: Always check the latest entry requirements based on your nationality before planning your trip, as regulations can change.

-Toll Roads in Bosnia and Herzegovina
+Toll roads in Bosnia and Herzegovina

 Toll Roads: Bosnia and Herzegovina has a developing network of toll roads, primarily on its motorways.
 The most notable toll road is the A1 motorway, which is part of the European route E73.
 Tolls are collected on certain sections of the motorway.